 - Cayenne Pepper: Adds a bit of heat to the sauce, but is totally optional.

 You can easily change up this rack of lamb to suit your tastes.
-As suggested, you could swap some or all of the fresh herbs for the herbs of your choice, like sage, rosemary, or even mint!
+I often swap the herbs out for whatever I have on hand, like sage, rosemary, or even mint!
 You can use a less potent mustard for a lighter flavor.

 Try swapping the Parmesan cheese for another hard cheese, like Asiago or Pecorino Romano!
-And while I think the mint yogurt sauce is the perfect pairing, you could also serve this rack of lamb with balsamic glaze, browned butter, mustard cream sauce, chimichurri, or pesto.
+And while I think the mint yogurt sauce is the perfect pairing, you could also serve this rack of lamb with balsamic glaze, mustard cream sauce, or chimichurri.

 Store leftover rack of lamb in an airtight container in the refrigerator for up to 3 days.
 The mint yogurt sauce will keep in the refrigerator for up to 1 week.
 Reheat the lamb in a 325°F oven wrapped in aluminum foil for about 15 minutes, or until warmed through.